FREQUENTLY ASKED QUESTIONS

 - We do not do any form of court-mandated treatment.

 - We do provide psychoeducation for students who have university-required sanctions, such as students who have been found to have violated the student conduct code.
-In this case, students must initiate services during registration hours (Monday - Friday; 10am - 1:30pm).
+In this case, students must initiate services during registration hours (Monday - Friday; 10am - 3pm).
 We do not expedite this process for students based on timelines.
-As such, we advise students come to TCS during WIC as soon as possible after they receive their sanction, in order to complete this process in a timely fashion.
+As such, we advise students come to register as soon as possible after they receive their sanction, in order to complete this process in a timely fashion.

 Do you write letters for students?